How to Configure SSL Termination

 Add the SSL Termination Rule

-From the control panel, click Networking in the main menu, then click Load Balancers.
-Click on the load balancer you want to modify, then click the Settings tab to go to its settings page.
+From the Control Panel, click Networking in the main menu, then click Load Balancers.
+Click the load balancer you want to modify, then click the Settings tab.

 Add an SSL Certificate